uakbr/bypass-methods/@plan.md

 - **✅ Documentation updates** for all changes

 ### Immediate Next Steps
-1. **Begin Performance Optimization** - Implement advanced performance features
+1. **Documentation & Architecture** - Create comprehensive architecture and API documentation
-2. **Documentation** - Create comprehensive architecture and API documentation
+2. **UI/UX** - Develop user-friendly interfaces and monitoring tools
-3. **UI/UX** - Develop user-friendly interfaces and monitoring tools
+3. **Security** - Implement advanced anti-detection and obfuscation features
-4. **Security** - Implement advanced anti-detection and obfuscation features
+4. **Advanced Features** - Implement additional optimization and monitoring capabilities

 This roadmap has successfully transformed the UndownUnlock project from a prototype into a production-ready, maintainable system with proper engineering practices for long-term success.
 The foundation is now solid for implementing advanced features and optimizations.